PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

     ## [1] New Mexico
     ## 52 Levels: Alabama Alaska Arizona Arkansas California ...
 Wyoming

+One important attribute that you'll probably have to deal with is the projection information:

 ``` r
 murica@proj4string # This is the projection information, useful for later.
 Note "@"